yudai-yam/xss.web.app/frontend/README.rst

 DOM Clobbering
 ^^^^^^^^^^^^^^
 * It confuses a web app by making use of attribute names that matches another legitimate attributes.
-* It works in Chrome, Chromium, but not in Firefox.
+* This model works in Chrome and Chromium, but not in Firefox.